osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 # Showing the gripper state

-The gripper state is periodically published via ROS messages and available at:
+The gripper state is periodically published via ROS messages and is available at:

 %%%
 /left_hand/state